CERN-CMS-DAS-2023/long-ex-hin/README.md

 The notebook is expected to run using SWAN.
-To get started you can either click here:
+To get started you can click here:

 [![SWAN](https://swanserver.web.cern.ch/swanserver/images/badge_swan_white_150.png)](https://cern.ch/swanserver/cgi-bin/go/?projurl=https://gitlab.cern.ch/psilva/hianalysis.git)

-for an automated start.

 Once the area is setup you can open the first notebook from the swan webpage.